moritzshore/rswap/README.md

 `run_swap()` can be further customized with the following parameters:

 - `swap_file` can be set to a custom name for your SWAP main file (*.swp)
-- `autoset_output` can be enabled, such that the output of the SWAP model matches your provided observed data (more on that later)
+- `autoset_output` can be enabled, such that the output of the SWAP model matches your provided observed data
 - `timeout` sets the max allowed runtime of SWAP

 ## How to access the data?

-To read the output of your executed SWAP run, you can use the following command.
+To read the output of your executed SWAP run, you can use the following command:
 ```
 modelled_data <- read_swap_output(project_path)
 ```